tokamak-network/zvm/README.md

 [INFO]  snarkJS: OK!
 ```

-**If you have any question, please email us or create an issue.
-All your questions are welcome :)**
+### Please create an issue if you have any questions.